 Pediatric Obesity is a peer-reviewed, bi-monthly journal devoted to research into obesity and its co-morbidities during neonatal development, infancy, childhood and adolescence.
 We are interested in papers that cover the broad spectrum of issues related to pediatric obesity including the following categories: Treatment & Prevention; Epidemiology and Global Prevalence; Measurement & Assessment; Disease Outcomes; Mechanisms; Behavior & Environment; Diet and Physical Activity.
-Pediatric Obesity is an official journal of the International Association for the Study of Obesity.
+Pediatric Obesity is an official journal of the World Obesity Federation.

 Submission is considered on the conditions that papers are previously unpublished, and are not offered simultaneously elsewhere; that all authors have read and approved the content, and all authors have also declared all competing interests; and that the work complies with the Ethical Policies of the journal, and has been conducted under internationally accepted ethical standards after relevant ethical review.
 It is highly recommended you read this policy and complete any necessary documentation prior to your submission.